Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - certFile: `string`
-  >the path to the certificate file to be used
+  >The path to the certificate file to be used.

 - keyFile: `string`
-  >the path to the the key file to be used
+  >The path to the the key file to be used.

 - rootCertFile: `string`, optional
-  >the path to the the root certificate file to be used
+  >The path to the the root certificate file to be used.

 - verify: `boolean`, optional
-  >whether to verify the validity of the certificate
+  >Whether to verify the validity of the certificate.

 Example: